 With a grant from the Town of Jamaica, the society reprinted (4th edition) "Hometown Jamaica: A Pictorial History of a Vermont Village.
 We have many displays, photos and memorabilia filling up 3 rooms in the Historic Brick Bank Building.
 We are working on a database to put in our new website that will be coming out in late 2010.
 We will have all of the town's vital records, cemetery plots, photos and inscriptions, photos of families, buildings, genealogy, interviews, newspaper clippings, maps, and much more.
 We are interviewing many folks in town and scanning their photos for the website.
 Visitors by appointment.

-Bernadine Custer Sharp, an artist and founding member of the Southern Vermont Arts Center, bequeathed her 1860 house to the LHS to be the home of the historical society and to be used as an arts and cultural center.
+Bernadine Custer-Sharpe, an artist and founding member of the Southern Vermont Arts Center, bequeathed he 1860 house to the LSH to be the home of the historical society and to be used as an arts and culture center.
 Bernadine was a versatile and well known artist.
-Much of her art work now belongs to the society — over 3000 pieces.
-We also have a notable collection of Londonderry history and memorabilia.
+Much of her art work now belongs to the society - over 3000 pieces.
+We have a notable collection of Londonderry history and memorabilia.
 The historic glass plates may be seen at the South Londonderry Library.

 Marlboro Historical Society

 The collection of furnishings, books, documents, maps, photographs, and school memorabilia are housed in the Newton House and the 1813 one-room schoolhouse on South Road, near the town center.
 The grounds also include a snow-roller and herb garden.
 Recent activities have included winter and summer lecture programs and impersonations, one-room schoolhouse reunions, archaeological digs, stone wall maintenance, old games and crafts, interpretive local history, community history projects, sing-alongs, square dances, a summer band concert, river and lake trips, visits to historic sites, old house tours, and thematic exhibits.